JumboCode/casa-myrna/README.md

   * Since you will be working on a separate branch from our dev branch, you will need to submit pull requests (PRs) along with your testing process.
   * Since you will be working on a separate branch from our dev branch, we will also be using a naming convention for the branches:
     ```
-    [frontend or backend]-[ticket#]-ticket-title
+    [frontend or backend]/[ticket#]-ticket-title
     ```
-      - For example, say I am a frontend developer working on ticket #45 whose title is "creating profile page", my branch will be named `frontend-45-creating-profile-page`
+      - For example, say I am a frontend developer working on ticket #45 whose title is "creating profile page", my branch will be named `frontend/45-creating-profile-page`

 ## WEB APP INFO
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).